greatsharma/MPG/Modelling/README.md

 Run shell Command `sh train.sh` to begin training.
 You can add more pipelines and more estimators as you wish.<br><br>
 Run shell Command `sh clear.sh` to clear all generated files from training.
 This is for a fresh start.<br><br>
 Run shell Command `pred_type=custom/topt bash predict.sh` to predict for new data (test data) using either custom pipelines and estimators or best pipeline found by TPOT.
-This should be used at the end only when training is finished and you get your best pipeline and model.<br>
+This should be used at the end only when training is finished and you get your best pipeline and model.<br><br>
-Run shell Command `bash hyperparam.sh grid/random` for hyper-parameter tunning using either grid search or random search.<br>
+Run shell Command `bash hyperparam.sh grid/random` for hyper-parameter tunning using either grid search or random search.<br><br>
 Run shell Command `strategy=tpot bash automl.sh` to run TPOT.
 You can provide many other CL arguments as needed, but all are not compulsory there are defaults for them.
 For further you can visit `automl.sh`.
 There is a lot scope for changes in automl.<br>

 You can change these script according to you as well.<br>